tylerprogramming/ai/openai_image_gen/README.md

 ### 1. Image Generation (`image_gen.py`)

-Generates a Studio Ghibli style image of a cat in a business suit with ninja cats.
+Generates a Studio Ghibli style image of a cat in a business suit with ninja cats. :D

 - **Output**: `images_output/cat.png`